learninglab-dev/learn-css/basics/resources-setup.md

 Use this guide if you're looking to try out these CSS tutorials within `the-resources` project.

-**Note:** Not every tutorial in this repo works with `the-resources`-- *yet!* Some require that you have direct access to the HTML.
-Tutorials that require you to edit the HTML will say so at the top.
+**Note:** Not every tutorial in this repo works seemlessly with `the-resources`-- *yet!* Some require that you have direct access to the HTML.
+You *could* put this HTML directly into your markdown file, but it might take a bit of practice to get exactly what you want.
+Tutorials that require you to edit HTML will say so at the top.

 ## Video Walkthrough